David Shields

-David Shields is the author of twenty-four books, including Reality Hunger (which, in 2019, Lit Hub named one of the most important books of the past decade), The Thing About Life Is That One Day You'll Be Dead (a New York Times bestseller), Black Planet (finalist for the National Book Critics Circle Award and PEN USA Award), and Other People: Takes & Mistakes (NYTBR Editors’ Choice).
+David Shields is an American author who, as he states on his webpage, has publishedtwenty-five books, including Reality Hunger (which, in 2020, Lit Hub named one of the most important books of the past decade), The Thing About Life Is That One Day You'll Be Dead (New York Times bestseller), Black Planet... (finalist for the National Book Critics Circle Award and PEN USA Award)... and Other People: Takes & Mistakes (NYTBR Editors' Choice).
 The Very Last Interview was published by New York Review Books in 2022.

-The film adaptation of I Think You're Totally Wrong: A Quarrel, which Shields co-wrote and co-stars in, was released in 2017.
-Shields wrote, produced, and directed Lynch: A History, a 2019 documentary about Marshawn Lynch's use of silence, echo, and mimicry as key tools of resistance.
-A new film, How We Got Here, which argues that Melville plus Nietzsche divided by the square root of (Allan) Bloom times Žižek (squared) equals Bannon, is forthcoming, as is a companion volume of the same name.
+Shields continues,The film adaptation of I Think You're Totally Wrong: A Quarrel, which Shields co-wrote and co-stars in, was released in 2017...
+Shields wrote, produced, and directed Lynch: A History, a 2019 documentary about Marshawn Lynch, who used silence, echo, and mimicry as key tools of resistance...
+A new film, How We Got Here... which argues that Melville plus Nietzsche divided by the square root of (Allan) Bloom times Žižek (squared) equals Bannon, was released in early 2024, the same time a companion book of the same name was released.

-The recipient of a Guggenheim fellowship, two NEA fellowships, and the PEN/Revson Award, Shields—a senior contributing editor of the literary journal Conjunctions—has published fiction and nonfiction in the New York Times Magazine, Harper's, Esquire, Yale Review, Salon, Slate, Tin House, A Public Space, McSweeney's, Believer, Huffington Post, Los Angeles Review of Books, and Best American Essays.

-His work has been translated into two dozen languages.
+Shields concludes, stating that he is:[t]he recipient of a Guggenheim fellowship and two NEA fellowships... [and] a contributing editor of Conjunctions— [and] has published... in the New York Times Magazine, Harper's, Esquire, Yale Review, Salon, Slate, Tin House, A Public Space, McSweeney's, Believer, Huffington Post, Los Angeles Review of Books, and Best American Essays... [and notes that h]is work has been translated into two dozen languages.